barsnes-group/peptide-shaker-online/README.md

 # PeptideShaker Online

-PeptideShaker Online is an interactive web-based search and visualization of proteomics data.
+PeptideShaker Online is a user-friendly web-based framework for the identification of mass spectrometry-based proteomics data.
 PeptideShaker Online consists of two main components: [Galaxy-based backend](https://github.com/barsnes-group/peptide-shaker-online/wiki/PeptideShaker-Online-Backend) and [a web application as a frontend](https://github.com/barsnes-group/peptide-shaker-online/wiki/PeptideShaker-Online-Frontend).

 ----